Supercycles, stable supermaps and SUSY Nori motives: de Rham and Hodge cohomology for superschemes and analytic superspaces

 \subsection{Hodge cohomology}

-Hodge cohomology for superschemes (or other geometric super structures) can be defined the way one expects. \begin{defin} Let $\Xcal$ be either a superscheme over a field $k$ or a super analytic space.
+Hodge cohomology for superschemes (or other geometric super structures) can be defined the way one expects. \begin{defin} Let $\Xcal$ be either a superscheme over a field $k$ or a analytic superspace.
 The Hodge cohomology groups of $\Xcal$ are the groups

 They are naturally $\Z_2$-graded vector spaces over the respective base fields. \end{defin}